fermadeiral/programming-assignments/assignment_testing.md

 ### 3.3 Write Your Application Code Structured for Testability

 The project must be modular to allow for test coverage analysis.
-Each group member must write at least three functions that perform distinct operations.
+Each group member must write **at least three functions** that perform distinct operations.
 Each function must:

 - be structured in a way that allows it to be tested individually (with parameters and return values);

-- contain at least one programming constructs such as conditionals and loops to ensure meaningful execution paths.
+- contain at least one programming construct such as conditional and loop to ensure meaningful execution paths.

 Once the project is fully implemented, the group will start testing it.